What is Adventure Racing: https://www.youtube.com/watch?v=occW94DgWT4&t=17s

 Trekking – will involve traveling by foot through rugged and diverse terrain.

-Kayaking – kayaking will be on a dam.
+Kayaking – kayaking may be on rivers, lakes, or white water.
 Details will be outlined at race briefing.
-Kayaks will be provided by race organisers.
-Teams can bring their own paddles.
-Teams can also use Kinetic paddles.
-Mail the organiser to reserve paddles.
+Kayaks and paddles will be provided by race organisers.
+Teams can use their own paddles.

 Orienteering – orienteering is an extremely important part of the race.
 The course is not marked and teams are required to navigate using map and compass.